cdeweyx/Medium-Stats-Analysis/README.md

 # Medium-Engagement-Stats
-### Exploratory data analysis and metric analysis of user-specific Medium Stats
+### Exploring data and analyzing metrics for user-specific Medium Stats

 The goal is to collect baseline stats on stories from https://medium.com/me/stats in order to get a better understanding of how readers engage with a writers work.
 Note that this is a personal project and is in no way associated with Medium.
 In order to best utilize this repo, follow the following directives depending on your goals: